Seyfarth Shaw (Photo: Diego M. Radzinschi/ALM)

 The Labor Department sent a request for information opening the floor for stakeholders and observers to propose changes to the rule.
 There were 157,587 total responses before the comment period recently closed.
 Some of the big questions included: Should the department appeal the Texas court’s ruling?
 How should the salary threshold be determined?
 Should multiple salary levels and automatic updates be considered?
 Should only duties be considered in determining overtime status?

-Here’s a snapshot of what a handful of U.S. law firms—representing management and employees—told the Labor Department.
+Here’s a snapshot of what a handful of U.S. law firms—representing management and employees—told the Labor Department during the comment period.

 Littler Mendelson included a poll it conducted among companies.
 The survey touched on a question posted by the Labor Department about how companies are responding to the uncertainty surrounding this issue.
 “About half of the almost 900 responding employers implemented changes to comply with the 2016 final rule before the preliminary injunction was issued.
 Of the remaining respondents, 39.4 percent had made plans to comply, but did not implement; and 10.6 percent had taken no steps to comply.”

 Fisher & Phillips | The firm argued against multiple salary levels and automatic updates to salaries.
 It pushed for a duties test of workers, which would set status of an employer based on what they do in that position, rather than a salary level.
 “As with the ‘salary basis’ concept, a salary-threshold requirement serves as a barrier to the exempt status or at least some employees who meet an exemption duties criteria.
 History has shown repeatedly that it is a fool’s errand to try to resolve an irresolvable question of whether the level is ‘too high,’ or ‘too low,’ or ‘just right,’ or should be set by region, by census area, with reference to employer size, and so on.”